mithubindia/vmenu/guides/nvidia.md

 2. Make sure we have these repositories added:

-(*If we have installed the post-installation script from [tteck](https://tteck.github.io/Virtuliservmenu/) or [xshok](https://github.com/extremeshok/xshok-proxmox), we can skip this step as it's not necessary since these repositories are already added.*)
+(*If we have installed the post-installation script from [tteck](https://tteck.github.io/Virtuliser/) or [xshok](https://github.com/extremeshok/xshok-proxmox), we can skip this step as it's not necessary since these repositories are already added.*)

 ```
 nano /etc/apt/sources.list
 ```

-## Virtuliservmenu 7
+## Virtuliser 7
 ```
 deb http://ftp.debian.org/debian bullseye main contrib
 deb http://ftp.debian.org/debian bullseye-updates main contrib